chatchai-komrangded/ako2020-vpc-endpoints/verify-ee-use1.md

 ## Verify the Gateway Endpoint Configuration

 * Verify the Gateway Endpoint Configuration for s3:PutObject and s3:getObject calls to S3
-  * Writes to the restricted bucket must use the gateway endpoint AND write encrypted objects.
+  * Writes to the restricted bucket must use the gateway endpoint.
-  * Access to the gateway endpoint is only available to the private subnets.
+  * Access to the gateway endpoint is only available to the private subnets via the route tables associated to the private subnets.

 While connected to the Cloud9 instance, you will attempt to write data into restricted bucket and the unrestricted bucket.
-The Cloud9 instance is running in your public subnet and has not route to the Gateway endpoint.
+The Cloud9 instance is running in your public subnet and has no route to the Gateway endpoint.
 Consequently, traffic bound for S3 will traverse the Internet via the Internet Gateway in your lab.

 **Expected behavior is:**
 * The restricted bucket policy will **DENY** s3:putObject calls, because these will occur over the Internet and not via the endpoint and the resource policy on the restricted bucket will DENY this action.